-The shareholders' agreement executed between the Company and Grosvenor Group Limited ("Grosvenor"), relating to Sonae Sierra, SGPS, SA, grants Grosvenor an exit right in the case of a change of control of the Company, but only in the particular and exclusive situation of the Company being directly or indirectly controlled by a third-party other than its present reference shareholder or any of its current shareholders or their relatives.
+The shareholders' agreement executed between Sonae and Grosvenor Group Limited ("Grosvenor"), relating to Sonae Sierra, SGPS, SA, grants Grosvenor an exit right in the case of a change of control of Sonae Sierra, but only in the particular and exclusive situation of Sonae Sierra being directly or indirectly controlled by a third-party other than its present reference shareholder or any of its current shareholders or their relatives.

-Sonae has, as well, contractual protection mechanisms, including a call-option right on Grosvernor shareholding in case the latter ceases to be controlled by its current reference shareholder.
+Sonae has, as well, contractual protection mechanisms, including a call-option right on Grosvenor shareholding in case the latter ceases to be controlled by its current reference shareholder.